VILA-Lab/SRe2L/SCDD/README.md

 <img width=80% src="./source/method.jpg"/>
 </div>

-Overview of our learning paradigm.
+This picture is the overview of our learning paradigm.
 The top-left subfigure is the paradigm of supervised pertaining with an end-to-end training scheme for both the backbone network and final alignment classifier.
 The bottom-left subfigure is the paradigm of our proposed procedure for dataset distillation: a backbone model is first pretrained using a self-supervised objective, then a linear probing layer is adjusted to align the distribution of pertaining and target dataset distribution.
 We do not fine-tune the backbone during the alignment phase to preserve the better intermediate distributions of mean and variance in batch normalization layers (illustrated in the middle yellow line chart of the figure).
 The bottom-middle subfigure is the data synthesis procedure and the left subfigure is the visualization of distilled images.

 ## Synthetic Images

-Below, we present our synthetic images generated for ImageNet-1k, which subjectively closely resemble real images.
+Below, we present our synthetic images generated on ImageNet-1K, which subjectively closely resemble real images.

 <div align=center>
 <img style="width:80%" src="./source/concat_show.gif">